jdx/mise/README.md

 Examples:
   $ rtx doctor
   [WARN] plugin nodejs is not installed
 ```
 ### `rtx env`

 ```
 exports env vars to activate rtx in a single shell session

+Use this if you don't want to permanently install rtx.
 It's not necessary to use this if you have `rtx activate` in your shell rc file.
-Use this if you don't want to permanently install rtx.
 This can be used similarly to `asdf shell`.
-Unfortunately, it requires `eval` to work since it's not written in Bash though.
+It requires `eval` to work since it's not written in Bash.
 It's also useful just to see what environment variables rtx sets.

 Usage: env [OPTIONS] [RUNTIME]...

 Arguments:
   [RUNTIME]...
-          runtime version to use
+          Runtime version to use

 Options:
   -s, --shell <SHELL>